A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: General structure and known methods

 The \emph{improved scenario addition method} (ISAM) presented in~\cite{toenissen11} uses $\Init()=\{s\}$ for a random scenario~$s\in S$, and its implementation of \FBS() is shown in Algorithm~\ref{alg:toenissen}.
 The main idea of this implementation of \FBS() is to first apply a fast heuristic for the second-stage problem of each scenario in order to obtain upper bounds~$\UB^s$ for all~$s \in S$ quickly.
 Afterwards, it iteratively solves the second-stage problem for a scenario~$s$ with maximum upper bound~$\UB^s$ to optimality and updates the corresponding upper bound to the obtained optimal objective value.
 The subroutine stops and returns the scenario~$k$ corresponding to the last optimally-solved second-stage problem if this problem's optimal objective value is larger or equal to all current upper bounds~$\UB^s$, in which case~$k$ must be a worst scenario for the first-stage solution~$\tilde{x}$ that was provided as an input to \FBS().

-The \emph{scenario reduction procedure} (SRP) from~\cite{RODRIGUES2021499} uses $\Init()=\{s\}$, where~$s$ denotes a scenario identified using a problem-specific procedure that is expected to yield a high second-stage cost, and its implementation of \FBS() is shown in Algorithm~\ref{alg:rodriguez}.\footnote{Note that the method described here and used in our computational experiments is actually called \emph{SRP+WS} in~\cite{RODRIGUES2021499}, where the addition \emph{WS} stands for ``warm start'' and signifies the use of~$\Init()=\{s\}$.} Here, the main new idea is that adding a scenario~$s\in S\setminus D$ to~$D$ only increases the objective value $f(\tilde{x})+\tilde{z}$ of the provided master solution~$(\tilde{x},\tilde{z})$ in~$\MAS_D$ if the optimal objective value of the second-stage problem~$Q(\tilde{x},s)$ is larger than~$\tilde{z}$.
+The \emph{scenario reduction procedure} (SRP) from \cite{RODRIGUES2021499} uses $\Init()=\{s\}$ with~$s\in S$,\footnote{Note that, in the experiments conducted in~\cite{RODRIGUES2021499}, $s$ either denotes the nominal scenario or a scenario that is expected to yield a high second-stage cost and is identified using a problem-specific procedure.
+In the latter case, the authors of~\cite{RODRIGUES2021499} speak of a ``warm start'' and correspondingly denote the algorithm as \emph{SRP+WS}.} and its implementation of \FBS() is shown in Algorithm~\ref{alg:rodriguez}.
+Here, the main new idea is that adding a scenario~$s\in S\setminus D$ to~$D$ only increases the objective value $f(\tilde{x})+\tilde{z}$ of the provided master solution~$(\tilde{x},\tilde{z})$ in~$\MAS_D$ if the optimal objective value of the second-stage problem~$Q(\tilde{x},s)$ is larger than~$\tilde{z}$.
 Therefore, Algorithm~\ref{alg:rodriguez} stops the heuristic for a scenario's second-stage problem when the objective value becomes less than or equal to~$\tilde{z}$.
 Moreover, the algorithm does not necessarily apply the heuristic for all scenarios.
 Instead, it only applies it for the scenarios in~$S\setminus D$ and, whenever the heuristic's objective value for a scenario's second-stage problem is larger than~$\tilde{z}$, this second-stage problem is immediately solved to optimality using an MIP solver.
 If the obtained optimal objective value still exceeds~$\tilde{z}$, Algorithm~\ref{alg:rodriguez} immediately returns the corresponding scenario without considering any of the remaining scenarios.
 In case no scenario in~$S\setminus D$ has an optimal second-stage objective value larger than~$\tilde z$, the overall algorithm (Algorithm~\ref{alg:general}) can be terminated since a worst scenario for the current first-stage solution~$\tilde{x}$ is already contained in~$D$.
 In Algorithm~\ref{alg:rodriguez}, this is modeled by returning an arbitrary scenario~$s \in D$, as this leads to termination of Algorithm~\ref{alg:general}.
 Overall, if Algorithm~\ref{alg:rodriguez} returns a scenario in~$S\setminus D$, this scenario is necessarily worse for the current first-stage solution~$\tilde{x}$ than all scenarios previously contained in~$D$, but it is not necessarily a worst scenario for~$\tilde{x}$.